shoui520/shoui520.github.io/docs/routine.md

 The line below it is just an example sentence.

-I can't say its very useful at this point.
+I can't say it's very useful at this point.

 But everything in this deck is insanely common.